More Democrats urge Pelosi to keep energy 'side deal' out of funding bill

 WASHINGTON, Sept 12 (Reuters) - A growing number of Democrats in the U.S. House oppose fellow party member Senator Joe Manchin's energy-permitting bill that speeds fossil fuel projects including a natural gas pipeline in his state of West Virginia.

+Independent Senator Bernie Sanders, who aligns with Democrats, said last week he opposes the "disastrous" side deal "that the fossil fuel industry is pushing to make it easier for them to pollute the environment and destroy the planet."

-Senator Shelley Moore Capito, a Republican from West Virginia, introduced the bill on Monday.
+Senator Shelley Moore Capito, a Republican from West Virginia, introduced her own energy-permitting bill on Monday.
 It would speed approval of Equitrans Midstream Corp's ETRN.N long-delayed, $6.6 billion, West Virginia-to-Virginia natural gas Mountain Valley Pipeline within 21 days of enactment.
-The bill would also speed some permitting for renewable projects.

-Independent Senator Bernie Sanders, who aligns with Democrats, said last week he opposes the "disastrous" side deal "that the fossil fuel industry is pushing to make it easier for them to pollute the environment and destroy the planet."
-In order to pass an initial vote, the government funding measure, known as a continuing resolution, must get 60 votes in the 50-50 Senate.
+Senator Richard Shelby, also a Republican, said he did not know if a permitting bill could be attached to the funding bill but Capito's legislation could be a "worthy alternative."

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348 (Twitter @timogard); Reuters Messaging: timothy.gardner.thomsonreuters.com@reuters.net))